"Whew, glad we caught that one in the bud."

 - Archer seems to do this when Archer and Krieger discuss the former's use of his medical marijuana.
 Archer, for no reason, goes on about how he endorses and encourages the use of it.
 Subverted when Krieger asks if he's talking about it's medicinal properties, something Archer didn't even know about.

 - Family Guy has done a lot of this in its post-revival episodes to express the writers' generally left-wing views, usually without any self-parody.
 There is one example of a parodical usage in the episode "Boys Do Cry", however.
 The message itself is completely sincere, but the way it's delivered is comedically heavy-handed, infused with Reality Subtext:

 "Like, for instance, if you're watching a TV show and you decide to take your values from that... you're an idiot.
 Maybe you should take responsibility for what values your kids are getting.
 Maybe you shouldn't be letting your kids watch certain shows in the first place if you have such a big problem with them, instead of blaming the shows themselves. [long pause] Yeah."

-From the annals of the United States Supreme Court we have Justice Harry Blackmun's seven-page paean to the sport of Baseball opening his majority opinion in Flood v.
-Kuhn,note Note to baseball fans: This decision indirectly led to the development of free agency in baseball. after which the whole thing becomes quite technical.
-While to be fair the case was about the antitrust exemption granted to MLB (and by extension several other major sports leagues), everyone thought that this was unbecoming of a major judicial decision.
+- From the annals of the United States Supreme Court we have Justice Harry Blackmun's seven-page paean to the sport of Baseball opening his majority opinion in Flood v.
+Kuhn, 407 U.S. 258 (1972),note after which the whole thing becomes quite technical.note Everyone thought that this was unbecoming of a major judicial decision.
 The justices who joined in Blackmun's opinion explicitly noted that they did not join in the opening seven pages.
 Blackmun defended himself by saying that he intended to show how baseball players were affected by the issues in the case, and that the Court had started to take itself far too seriously and needed to lighten up a bit and show some humanity.